Frequently asked questions

 Q: Are there different types of appraisals?

-- Insurance of Replacement.
-This is the estimated value for which a similarly described item could be purchased if alike in quality, material and craftsmanship at the time of the appraisal from a merchant who normally stocks and deals in the type of merchandise in question.
+- Insurance of Replacement - This is the estimated value for which a similarly described item could be purchased if alike in quality, material and craftsmanship at the time of the appraisal from a merchant who normally stocks and deals in the type of merchandise in question.

-- Fair Market Value.
-This is the estimated cash value of an item in “as is” condition which would change hands between a willing buyer and seller, neither being under any compulsion to buy or sell and both having reasonable knowledge of the relevant facts.
+- Fair Market Value - This is the estimated cash value of an item in “as is” condition which would change hands between a willing buyer and seller, neither being under any compulsion to buy or sell and both having reasonable knowledge of the relevant facts.
 This price would be determined in an orderly sale in a market within a reasonable time of thirty days to twelve months.

-_ Liquidation Value.
-This would be the same as above, but in a forced sale within a time frame of seven to thirty days, with one or both of the parties being an unwilling participant.
+- Liquidation Value - This would be the same as above, but in a forced sale within a time frame of seven to thirty days, with one or both of the parties being an unwilling participant.

-_ Antique.
-Antique and unusual items that are considered not replaceable, the appraisal represents the current replacement value.
+- Antique - Antique and unusual items that are considered not replaceable, the appraisal represents the current replacement value.
 This type of evaluation is quite rare and not often used as Jewelsmith can reproduce most items.

 Q: How do I store and care for my pearls?

-Pearls should be wiped regularly with a soft cloth or chamois moistened with water.
+- Do wipe pearls regularly with a soft cloth or chamois moistened with water.
 This will prevent dirt from accumulating and keep perspiration, which is slightly acidic, from eating away at the pearl nacre.
 If pearls are very dirty they can be cleaned by your jeweler or washed in water with a mild soap such as Ivory.
 After washing your pearls, rinse well with clear warm water and lay them flat on a soft towel to dry.